goto64/bevy_2d_screen_space_lightmaps/readme.md

 Screen space light maps are one of the simplest lighting techniques for 2D.
 Despite being simple, it can work really well for certain types of 2D games.

-This is an example of how it can be implemented with the Bevy engine.
+This library provides an implementation of this technique for the Bevy engine.
+The library is made as a Bevy plugin.

 You can find more details about the technique here: https://slembcke.github.io/2D-Lighting-Overview